KCPA:

 and Mel Cummings at the KCPA studios, April, 1961

 "When we reported to work, the studios in the Preston Center stereo store were still under construction, and we seemed to be the only ones who understood where the equipment should go in the very, very small closet-sized control room in the rear of the store.
 It looked out into a larger studio, which was shared with Boyd Recording.
 'Juicy' Boyd, who ran that business, knew more about the industry than anyone.
-Boyd also served as KCPA's engineer.
+Boyd also served as KCPA's engineer."

 Frank Haley, longtime Dallas radio vet and host of KCPA's "Concert Hall," honed his radio skills at Denton's KDNT before coming to KCPA: "I learned about a new FM station going on in Dallas.
 I was the first announcer on the air there.
 They programmed full classical music.
 (Ames) hired a member of the Dallas Symphony Orchestra; he made up the playlist and would call every morning between 5 and 6AM, and would go over the names and help me with the pronunciations."

 Johnston continued: "We soon learned that the Ameses had no clue about how to run a radio station.
 There were no plans for a music library, continuity, news or production facilities--only a studio and transmitter.
 Mel, Frank and I brought our own records to play when we first went on the air.
-It was interesting to be the 'experts' at putting a station on the air with only a year of experience each in our prior radio jobs.
+It was interesting to be the 'experts' at putting a station on the air with only a year of experience each in our prior radio jobs."

-"The owners seemed to think that, if we could just get the station on the air, the money would pour in.
-Little did they understand the financial practicalities of FM radio in those days.
+"The owners seemed to think that, if we could just get the station on the air, the money would pour in," Bob Johnston continued.
+"Little did they understand the financial practicalities of FM radio in those days.
 We finally got it on the air late in 1960, after a couple of delays from the studio not being ready, and things seemed to be going well...until a few months elapsed and our paychecks started to bounce.
 Frank Haley left quickly and, after I started getting calls from grocery stores where I had cashed my checks, I decided to look around (for other employment) as well.
 I also had a new wife, so I decided to move on.
-I knew Joe Hickman from NTSU, who worked at KIXL, and he suggested I go over there.
-I got hired and bid farewell to KCPA and hard, seven-day-per-week work for no pay!"
+Frank Haley told me of a lead at KVIL [which was a new radio station, located a few blocks out of KCPA on Preston Road] and suggested I go over there.
+I got hired immediately and bid farewell to KCPA and hard, seven-day-per-week work for no pay!"

 By 1961, the Ames' other venture was failing.
 The Wynnewood Village stereo store location was closed, and, soon thereafter, the staff was locked out of the Preston Center building for non-payment of rent (Johnston recalled that the Ames' did lots of tradeoffs with the landlord, exchanging free radio spots for rent.)
 But another source of income did thrive: KCPA used their 41 and 67 kHz sub-carrier frequencies (SCA) to provide 'storecasting' to Tom Thumb Supermarkets after 8/5/1960, and was the first FM station in the area to do so.